When traveling internationally to places that have other types of power points and plugs, we always have the dilemma of having the right adapter.

 Look at the length I went to in order to not have that happen!
 I had to use an extension cord to remove the wall issue, then use a Bongo Tie to keep the combo in place.
 And even that was precarious.

-The secret to an easier extension cable for your MacBook
+The secret to an easier and inexpensive extension cable for your MacBook

 Here is the solution to flexible travel with your MacBook!